 - Visit a doctor, whether it’s the emergency room, urgent care, or a scheduled primary care visit.
 It’s best to see a healthcare provider as soon as possible to ensure your injuries are treated.

 - File a claim with your insurance company and provide them with all the documented information from your accident.
 They’ll help make sure that your benefits are paid out and what steps to follow.

-If you have questions at any point during this process, contact the Philadelphia-based car accident lawyers at the Law Office of Jared S. Zafran.
+If you have questions at any point during this process, contact the Philadelphia-based car accident lawyers at The Law Office of Jared S. Zafran, LLC.

 Should I Get an Attorney for an Auto Accident?

 The best indicator of whether you should retain an attorney is if there is any point in the process that you feel uncomfortable about your claim.
 This can be because you sustained serious injuries because you are having trouble getting your insurance company to pay out on your policy, or if you’re worried about being able to find or afford medical treatment.
 A Philadelphia car accident attorney can help you sort out these challenges and relieve some of the stress that comes with handling a car accident claim.